 Here are some things you might get told you need, but you don’t.

 (We’re also going to include quotes from Medicare or other reliable sources to back up each of these tips.)

 Mental health treatment plans (MHTPs) don’t expire.
 If your situation has changed a lot since your MHTP was done, you might want a new one.
 Or your GP might want to do a new plan with you.
 But as for being eligible for Medicare rebates, you only need one plan ever.
 If you don’t want a new plan, or a plan review, don’t get one.

 “A MHTP does not expire”Department of Health, Australian Govt [https://www1.health.gov.au/internet/main/publishing.nsf/Content/mental-ba-fact-prof]

-Your referral letter only expires if you’ve used the sessions
+Your referral letter doesn’t expire until you’ve used the sessions

 Referral letters don’t expire either.
 They’re valid for whatever number of sessions it says on the letter.
 They last until all the sessions are used, no matter how many months or years you might space out your treatment.
 If your GP hasn’t named a specific number of sessions on the letter, the number is 6.

 You can only get a Medicare rebate for 10 sessions each calendar year.
 If you get a re-referral letter that would take you over 10 sessions for the year, you can use the remaining sessions next year.